 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult ob/gyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Nuvaring vaginal ring birth control?
-Would like to schedule an appointment with nationally recognized Gynecologist NYC, Dr. Pedram Bral of Manhattan Women’s Health and Wellness, please contact our office for OBGYN consultation.consultation.
+Would like to schedule an appointment with nationally recognized New York gynecologist, Dr. Pedram Bral of Manhattan Women’s Health and Wellness and NYC Gynecology center, please contact our office for OBGYN consultation.consultation.

 Dr. Pedram Bral, Gynecologist (Gynecologist NYC, Midtown)